CryptozombiesHQ/cryptozombie-lessons/sk/4/battle-03.md

 - Ak útočiaci zombie vyhrá, jeho level sa zvýši a vznikne nový zombie.
 - Ak útočiaci zombie prehrá, nič sa nestane (iba sa mu zvýši `lossCount` o 1).
 - Bez ohľadu na to či útočiaci zombie vyhrá alebo prehrá, začne sa mu odpočitávať čas odpočinku.
 Počas toho nemôže znova útočiť
-- You choose one of your zombies, and choose an opponent's zombie to attack.
-- If you're the attacking zombie, you will have a 70% chance of winning.
-The defending zombie will have a 30% chance of winning.
-- All zombies (attacking and defending) will have a `winCount` and a `lossCount` that will increment depending on the outcome of the battle.
-- If the attacking zombie wins, it levels up and spawns a new zombie.
-- If it loses, nothing happens (except its `lossCount` incrementing).
-- Whether it wins or loses, the attacking zombie's cooldown time will be triggered.

 Toto je obstahuje veľa logiky ktorú budeme musieť implementovať, takže to poskladáme dokopy v priebehu nasledujúcich kapitol.
-This is a lot of logic to implement, so we'll do it in pieces over the coming chapters.

 ## Vyskúšaj si to sám
-## Put it to the test

 1. Daj našemu kontraktu premennú `uint` s názvom `attackVictoryProbability` a nastav jej hodnotu na `70`.
-1. Give our contract a `uint` variable called `attackVictoryProbability`, and set it equal to `70`.

 2. Vytvor funkciu s názvom  `attack`.
 Bude poberať dva parametre: `_zombieId` (typu `uint`) a `_targetId` (typu `uint`).
 Bude to funkcia s `external` modifikátorom.
-2. Create a function called `attack`.
-It will take two parameters: `_zombieId` (a `uint`) and `_targetId` (also a `uint`).
-It should be an `external` function.

 Zatiaľ necháme telo funkcie prázdne.
-Leave the function body empty for now.